-This dish is quick and easy enough for a weeknight meal yet elegant enough for company.
-Serve with angel hair pasta or spaghetti, fresh asparagus or green beans, and a chilled glass of pinot grigio or sauvignon blanc.
+Chicken Francese is an Italian American dish of flour-coated, egg-dipped pan-fried chicken breasts in a lemon butter wine sauce.
+Serve with angel hair pasta or spaghetti, oven-roasted asparagus or green beans, and a chilled glass of pinot grigio or sauvignon blanc.

-How do you make Chicken Francese
+How to make Chicken Francese

-- You can use olive oil for this recipe but I prefer vegetable oil as it browns the chicken better and gets it crispier.
+- You can use olive oil for this recipe, but I prefer vegetable oil as it browns the chicken better and gets it crispier.

-- For optimal flavor use a dry white wine like a chenin blanc, pinot grigio, or sauvignon blanc.
+- For optimal flavor, use a dry white wine like a Chenin blanc, pinot grigio, or Sauvignon blanc.
 It should be good quality and one that you would enjoy drinking.
 Don’t cook with cheap wine.

 What to serve with Chicken Francese